What are Host Cell Proteins, and how are they measured?

 - the product quality by proteolysis, particle formation, or enzymatic modification

-- the process by failure of a specific purification step
+- the process by the failure of a specific purification step

 - as well as pose a threat to the patient by immunogenicity or decreasing activity of the biologic’s active ingredient.